srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     > East US 2             36.6681     -78.3889     eastus2
     > ```

-1. To save the changes made to the file and close the editor, click **...** in the top-right of the editor window and select **Close Editor**.
+1. In the top-right of the editor window, to save the changes made to the file and close the editor, click **...**, and then click **Close Editor**.

     If prompted to save, click **Save** and the editor will close.

     > **Note**:  You can use **CTRL+S** to save at any time and **CTRL+Q** to close the editor.

-1. To create a resource group named **AZ-220-RG**, create an IoT Hub named **AZ-220-HUB-{YourID}**, add a device with a Device ID of **SimulatedThermostat**, and display the device connection string, enter the following command:
+1. To create the resources required for this lab, enter the following command:

     ```bash
-    ./lab-setup.azcli
+    ./lab14-setup.azcli
     ```

-    This will take a few minutes to run.
+    This script can take a few minutes to run.
 You will see JSON output as each step completes.

+    The script will first create a resource group named **AZ-220-RG** and an IoT Hub named **AZ-220-HUB-{YourID}**.
+If they already exist, a corresponding message will be displayed.
+The script will then add a device with an ID of **SimulatedThermostat** to the IoT hub and display the device connection string.

+1. Notice that, once the script has completed, the connection string for the device is displayed.

+    The connection string starts with "HostName="

-1. Once complete, the connection string for the device, starting with "HostName=", is displayed.
-Copy this connection string into a text document and note that it is for the **SimulatedThermostat** device.
+1. Copy the connection string into a text document, and note that it is for the **SimulatedThermostat** device.

+    Once you have saved the connection string to a location where you can find it easily, you will be ready to continue with the lab.

 ### Exercise 2: Deploy Azure IoT Edge enabled Linux VM